google-deepmind/mujoco/doc/XMLreference.rst

 as the site frame.
 This sensor outputs three numbers, which are the linear acceleration of the site (including gravity) in local coordinates.

+The presence of this sensor in a model triggers a call to :ref:`mj_rnePostConstraint` during sensor computation.

 .. _sensor-accelerometer-name:

 .. _sensor-accelerometer-noise: